 - Make sure to cube or break down the butter a bit with a knife before placing it in the processor.

 - Pour in 3 tbsp of water and turn the processor on.
 Add more to the pour spout if needed.

 - Process until the mixture just comes together.

 - Place the dough on either a floured surface to roll out or a piece of parchment paper for easy lifting.
 Roll the dough out into a large circle.
-Make sure it is larger then the tart pan before placing in.
+Make sure it is larger than the tart pan before placing it in the pan.